flohil/wdio-workflo/docs/specs.md

 ## Specs in Test Reports

+### Specs in Spec Reports

-Wdio-workflo's [spec report](reporters.md#spec-reporter) shows the result status of the validations performed for each acceptance criteria within a story.
+Wdio-workflo's [spec report](reporters.md#spec-reporter) shows the result status of the validations performed for each acceptance criteria within a story, grouped by features.

+### Specs in Allure Reports

 However, if you also want to read the complete sequence of all states and state changes performed to validate a single acceptance criteria, you need to view your test results